|

 Transducer Cone Angles

-as you move away from the center.
+diminishes as you move away from the center.

 In order to measure the transducer's cone angle, the power is first measured